-The Vintage Running Board Specialists Our reproduction facility is now located at:
+The Vintage Running Board Specialists We are located at:

 179 Millrise Dr. S.W.
 Calgary, Alberta T2Y-2G4

 We reproduce and or repair all vintage (antique) auto and truck running board rubber mats (matting).

 These include: La Salle, Nash, Dodge, De Soto, Plymouth, Chrysler , Cadillac, Buick, Pontiac, Packard, Oldsmobile, and Studebaker.
 As well as many less well known antique vehicles like: Hudson, Hupmobile, Terraplane, Lincoln, Essex, Stanley Steamer, Star, Durant, Reo, Graham Paige, Duesenburg, and Fargo.

 At this time I would recommend that you visit The Business History of the website to see the evolution of the business from it's inception in 1996 to the present day.

 The most unique floor mat we reproduced was a 1903 Marr floor mat.
 Reproducing this rubber mat posed several unique problems.
 It had an inverted pattern, meaning that the white canoe pattern was cut into a black mat surface.
 In order to clean the white canoes the rubber mat had to made with a white mat trapped under the black mat.
 It required making a die cutter to cut the canoes out of the black rubber mat one canoe at a time.
 A laser cutter was required to cut out the Marr logo and the letters 1903 as well.
 Then the whole assembly had to be very carefully put together.

 The most complex pattern we ever put together was a 1928 La Salle rubber floor mat.
 It consisted of hundreds of pieces that I milled, and we carefully assembled it one piece at a time.